codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/relocating from AppCenter to Codemagic.md

 | `iOS and Android QR testing`| `No`           | `Yes`        |

-* CodePush will continue standalone, so users can continue using the feature by App Center
+* CodePush will continue standalone, so users can continue using the feature by App Center.
+Alternatively, Codemagic can be integrated with EAS updates.
 * Codemagic allows you to integrate with Sentry and Firebase Crahslytics for analytics and uploading debug symbols

 ## Comparison in practice